DomeHQ/.github/profile/README.md

 - contacts & structured data
 - custom tools (“cards”)

-All in one place.
+All in one place — without juggling multiple chat apps or fragmented tools.

-People use domes for:
-- families & friend groups
-- classes & institutions
-- teams & projects
-- communities & clubs
-- events, NGOs, and small businesses

-If something needs coordination or shared context — it probably needs a dome.

 ---

 ## 🧠 Why Dome exists

-Most real-world initiatives don’t justify a *full app* —
+Most real-world initiatives don’t justify building a full app —
-but chat groups, spreadsheets, and random tools don’t scale either.
+but chat apps alone aren’t enough either.

 Dome sits in the middle:
 - **lighter than apps**